 That’s not all the impressive tech on this bike.
-Niner also includes SRAM’s NX Eagle 1×12 drivetrain, which features an 11-50T gear range.
+The Niner Air 9 also includes SRAM’s NX Eagle 1×12 drivetrain, which features an 11-50T gear range.

 Specifically Designed for Aggressive Riding

 Components are Shimano M7000 shifters and rear derailleur with an 11-speed 11-46T cogset.
-Brakes are Shimano MT201 hydraulic.
+The brakes are Shimano MT201 hydraulic.
 Internal cable routing keeps everything neat and out of the way, making the Orbea Laufey H30 a very neat bike.